mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/binauthz.md

 ---
-title: fixme
+title: binary authorization on gke
-date: 2020-11-02
+date: 2020-11-08
 tags: [gcp, containers, kubernetes, security]
-description: fixme
+description: let's see how you can only run what you trust (tl;dr whitelisted registries and signed containers) on gke with binauthz
 draft: true
 aliases:
     - /binauthz/
 ---
 [![](https://github.com/GoogleCloudPlatform/gke-binary-auth-demo/raw/master/images/sdlc.png)](https://github.com/GoogleCloudPlatform/gke-binary-auth-demo/raw/master/images/sdlc.png)

-> [Binary Authorization](https://cloud.google.com/binary-authorization) is a deploy-time security control that ensures only trusted container images are deployed on Google Kubernetes Engine (GKE).
+> Binary Authorization is a deploy-time security control that ensures only trusted container images are deployed on Google Kubernetes Engine (GKE).
 With Binary Authorization, you can require images to be signed by trusted authorities during the development process and then enforce signature validation when deploying.
 By enforcing validation, you can gain tighter control over your container environment by ensuring only verified images are integrated into the build-and-release process.

-The Binary Authorization and Container Analysis APIs are based upon the open source projects:
+The [Binary Authorization](https://cloud.google.com/binary-authorization) and [Container Analysis](https://cloud.google.com/container-registry/docs/container-analysis) are based upon the open source projects:
 - [Grafeas](https://grafeas.io/) defines an API spec for managing metadata about software resources, such as container images, Virtual Machine (VM) images, JAR files, and scripts.
 You can use Grafeas to define and aggregate information about your project’s components.
 - [Kritis](https://github.com/grafeas/kritis) defines an API for ensuring a deployment is prevented unless the artifact (container image) is conformant to central policy and optionally has the necessary attestations present.